metabase/metabase/docs/administration-guide/databases/bigquery.md

 The size of your dataset will determine how long these operations take to complete.

-You can also toggle the [sliders](#sliders) described above at anytime, or upload a new service account JSON file.
+You can also update your [settings](#settings), or upload a new service account JSON file.

 ### Danger Zone